86Box/docs/hardware/keyboard.rst

 ^^^^^^^

 * Not all multimedia function keys can be passed through to the emulated machine due to a Windows limitation.
-* Multimedia key passthrough can be disabled entirely through the *Inhibit multimedia keys on Windows* option on the :ref:`Preferences window <usage/menubar:Tools>`.
 * System-wide key remapping through the **Scancode Map** registry key (as performed by applications such as SharpKeys) is fully supported.

 macOS
 ^^^^^

 * Apple keyboards with **European or other ISO layouts** may have *the key below Esc* and *the key to the right of Left Shift* switch places in the emulated machine, due to a hardware quirk in many of those keyboards (both internal and external) and a limitation in the way macOS corrects it.
-* The **Num =** key is only usable in operating systems which recognize that key on Microsoft PS/2 multimedia keyboards.
+* The :kbd:`Num =` key is only usable in operating systems which recognize that key on Microsoft PS/2 multimedia keyboards.
 * Mac special keys are mapped to their PC equivalents where possible:

 .. list-table::